PASTOR/HEAD OF STAFF

-Jen is Associate Pastor for Youth, Young Adult, and Young Family Ministries.
+Jen is Associate Pastor for Youth, Young Adult, and Families with Young Children Ministries.
 She grew up in Charlotte, North Carolina and enjoys spending her free time with family and friends, laughing, running, and organizing.
 Jen attended Elon University, where she double majored in Psychology and Human Services as well as where she met her husband, Rich.
 Jen and Rich have two young boys and a cute old beagle.
 Jen is outnumbered by guys in her house!
 She earned her Master of Arts in Christian Education and Master of Divinity from Union Presbyterian Seminary and actively pursuing ordination.

 Jen believes that serving the greater Church is important in the call to ministry and currently serves on the board of Re:Create, an umbrella organization which provides opportunities for intentional leadership development that focuses on connecting recreation, experiential arts, theology, and education.
 Jen has served as a workshop leader, keynote speaker and manual writer for various retreats and trainings, as well as recreation leader for Presbyterian Youth Triennium and Montreat Youth Conference.